 There are just over 25,000 ground based towers in France, of which 55% remain operator-captive.
 The remainder are divided among three independent towercos: broadcast-telecom hybrid TDF has 4,865 telecom towers, ATC Europe (formerly FPS Towers) has 2,484, and Cellnex have bought into the French market with 2,300 existing Bouygues towers and a further 1,200 in the pipeline.
 In addition to the 25,000 ground base towers, there are a further 7,500 alternative ground based structures and ~15,000 rooftops.
 TDF and ATC France currently provide 10% of those rooftop sites, but both are positioning themselves to play a larger role in this segment of the ecosystem, and Cellnex’s most recent acquisition will make a total of around 1,450 new rooftops available for colocation.

-Altice, owner of French opco SFR, has recently announced the planned sale of its towers in Portugal, and we await a similar announcement for the French market.
+Altice, owner of French opco SFR,is well into the sales process for around 8,000 towers in France, (5,300 of these are GBT and the remainder rooftops and alternative typologies).
 All three of the key French players: TDF, Cellnex and American Tower, could be interested in these assets, as well as newcomers to the French market who are keen to get a foothold in Europe.

 There has also been recent activity in the broadcast vertical of the French market.
 With TDF acquiring ITAS for a reported €100mn (420 towers) and NRJ seeking a buyer willing to part with €300mn for their 500-tower asset Towercast.